 There is a ton more research to be done, but we are more and more excited to learn about CBD’s potential.
 For instance, a 2018 study published in Molecules suggested that topical application of CBD had positive effects in pediatric patients with epidermolysis bullosa (a rare genetic condition that causes fragile and blistering skin).
 The use of oils, creams and sprays containing CBD lead to a reduction in pain and blistering, as well as rapid wound healing in patients who used them.

 Why Is CBD in Lots of Post-Gym Recovery Products?

 Nowadays, one of the most popular uses for CBD is post-gym recovery to heal achy joints and muscles.
-Along with your protein bars, you can start stashing your gym bag with CBD-packed ointments and gels to help you immediately recoup after an intense kickboxing class.
+Along with your protein bars, you can start stashing your gym bag with CBD-packed products like ointments and gels to help you immediately recoup after an intense kickboxing class.

 As an alternative to Western medicine, a 2015 study in the European Journal of Pain found that the topical application of CBD significantly reduced joint pain and swelling in rats with arthritis.
 Similarly, a 2012 study published in the Journal of Experimental Medicine also found that cannabinoids significantly reduced inflammatory and neuropathic pain responses in rats.

 How Does It Work?